espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Reanimating Spark.md

 * * *

 The magic that animates you strains to keep you alive.
-You're restored to 1 Hit Point, lose the dying and [[Unconscious]] conditions, and can act normally on this turn.
+You're restored to 1 Hit Point, lose the dying and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]] conditions, and can act normally on this turn.
 You gain or increase the wounded condition as normal when losing the dying condition in this way.